- Healthy People

 - Phone numbers for your primary care provider and pharmacy

-Travel consultations and travel vaccinations are no longer available through the Snohomish Health District.
+Travel consultations and travel vaccinations are no longer available through the Snohomish County Health Department.
 If you are planning international travel, check with your primary care provider to see if travel consultations are available.
 If not, you can view local resources for travel services.

 If you are traveling in developing countries or rural areas, your risk of illness is higher due to differences in living standards and sanitary conditions, food and water safety, and immunization coverage.
 Some factors that determine your risk of illness while traveling include: